-Inspired by the “Taste For Life” fundraiser, organized by AIDS organizations, the QaF will work with local Queer-owned businesses to host a dinner event in November 2026.
+Inspired by the “Taste For Life” fundraiser, organized by AIDS organizations, we will be working with local Queer-owned restaurant/food service businesses, to host a dinner event - Eat Your Arts Out - in November 2026.
 Tickets from this event will go towards the QaF.
+We are also working with non-food service businesses who would like to donate a portion of their sales from a particular product sold that day.

 HOW CAN I HELP?